Unemployment Benefits After Being Fired

 When an employer terminates an employee because of absences and alleges that this termination should disqualify him from a claim for unemployment benefits, the employer typically must prove that there was no good cause for the absence and/or that no notice was provided.
 The number of absences or the length of the absences may be a factor as well.
 For instance, in the state of Colorado, the employer must prove three or more separate instances of unexcused absences with no notice and/or no cause within the twelve months prior to the termination.

-Non-Disqualifying Reasons for Termination
+What Are the Non-Disqualifying Reasons for Termination?

 Although willful bad behavior or misconduct can disqualify an employee from receiving unemployment after being fired, other reasons for termination are considered non-disqualifying.
 Examples include incompetence, an inability to perform assigned work, or a lack of attention to work performed.
 Exercising bad judgment, experiencing personality clashes with management or co-workers, or having a bad attitude are all valid reasons to terminate an employee, but they are not willful acts of misconduct that disqualify the employee from receiving unemployment benefits.